AlexisRodriguezCS/GridWord/README.md

 <a name="usage"></a>
 ## Usage

-# Welcome to the GridWorld Interactive Frontend
+After running the command "make run", the GridWorld Interactive Frontend program will be executed and the following output will be displayed in the terminal/console:

----
+### Welcome to the GridWorld Interactive Frontend
 ### COMMANDS:

 - `birth <row> <col>`